J&J COVID-19 vaccine expected to be imported to India by July - report

-IndiaJ&J COVID-19 vaccine expected to be imported to India by July - report

-Johnson & Johnson's (JNJ.N) single-shot COVID-19 vaccine is expected to be imported to India for "fill and finish" by June or July, financial daily Mint reported on Friday, citing ANI.
+BENGALURU (Reuters) - Johnson & Johnson’s single-shot COVID-19 vaccine is expected to be imported to India for “fill and finish” by June or July, financial daily Mint reported on Friday, citing ANI.

 Fill and finish is the final step in the manufacturing process of putting the vaccine into vials or syringes, sealing them and packaging them up for shipping.

-India has said it would fast-track emergency approvals for COVID-19 vaccines authorised by Western countries and Japan, paving the way for possible imports of Pfizer (PFE.N), Johnson & Johnson and Moderna (MRNA.O) shots.
+India has said it would fast-track emergency approvals for COVID-19 vaccines authorised by Western countries and Japan, paving the way for possible imports of Pfizer, Johnson & Johnson and Moderna shots.

 This will exempt companies from carrying out local safety trials for their vaccines.